bcgov/aqwarnings/frontend/warnings/2025-10-30_Continue_PM25_Kamloops.md

     permit related to Air Quality Warnings and are encouraged to reduce any other emissions where possible.

--   Burns Lake bylaw 871 restricts the use of wood burning appliances during air quality advisories:

-    -   **6a**: No person shall use a Wood Burning Appliance at any time when an air quality advisory is in effect, except to heat the premises that are equipped with no heating appliance or facilities other than the Wood Burning Appliance.

-    -   Contact the Burns Lake municipal office at [250-692-7587](tel:2506927587) for more information on woodstove restrictions.

--   As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning `<location>`{=html} until \<mmmm, dd, yyyy hh:mm AM/PM\> local time.
+-   As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning 20 km of Kamloops City Hall until October 31, 2025 9:00 AM local time.
 No vegetative debris may be ignited or added to ignited piles.
     Contravention of these provisions may be subject to a fine under the Regulation.

-> Date issued: October 28, 2025
+> Date issued: October 30, 2025

 > ![](/assets/SignatureAS.png)